dnewcome/Donatello/Readme.md

 # Usage

-Converting a DOM element into a drawing surface for a is done like this:
+Converting a DOM element into a drawing surface for is done like this:

     var paper = Donatello.paper('paper-div', 20, 20, 500, 500 );